codemismatch/rubylearning/content/pages/tutorials/meet-ruby.md

 ### Your first Ruby program {#first-ruby-program}

-Ruby executes from top to bottom—there is no `main` method—so keep each script focused on one idea.
+Ruby executes from top to bottom&mdash;there is no `main` method&mdash;so keep each script focused on one idea.
 Try the interactive example below:

 <pre class="language-ruby" data-executable="true" contenteditable="true" style="white-space: pre-wrap; outline: none;"><code class="ruby-exec language-ruby">
 puts &#39;Hello from the browser!&#39;